Danyal2501/Pet-Services-Application/doc/sprint0/README.md

 ### What do you name your branches?

+Master: Main branch of project.
+Used for documentation and sprint materials.

+Frontend: Used for front end components, including User interfaes and user experience components.

+Backend: Used for back end components, including servers and databases.

 ### Do you use github issues or another ticketing website?

 ### Do you use pull requests?